-To the victim of harm, all injuries can feel catastrophic, especially initially.
+To the victim of harm, all injuries are significant.
 Slipping and falling, for example – even if the injury only results in minor bruising – can be shocking and jarring.
-Or, being involved in a car accident can be traumatic, even if one is not seriously injured.
+Being involved in a car accident can also be traumatic, even if one is not seriously injured.
 However, some accidents leave people with life-changing injuries like traumatic brain injuries, spinal cord injuries or the loss of a limb.

 A catastrophic injury is classified as such because this type of injury results in long-term or permanent disability or loss of use of a bodily function.
 The causes of these serious injuries can include motor vehicle accidents, accidents that occur in the workplace, negligence on the part of health care providers and many other accidents.

-- Traumatic brain injuries: When the brain is hit with a forceful object, deprived of oxygen or penetrated with an object, the effects can be immediate and serious.
-A person who has suffered a traumatic brain injury may struggle with communication, memory, thinking, speech, sensation and more.
+- Traumatic brain injuries – When the brain is hit with a forceful object, deprived of oxygen or penetrated with an object, the injured person may struggle with communication, memory, thinking, speech, sensation and more.

-- Amputation injuries: Those of us who have all our limbs, feet, hands and digits often take for granted just how critical these are for performing everyday tasks, from walking to taking a sip of water to combing our hair and more.
-Even losing a single toe can disrupt a person’s life and ability to move as they once did; losing a hand, foot or limb can be positively devastating and disabling.
+- Amputation injuries – Even losing a single toe can disrupt a person’s life and ability to move as they once did and perform daily tasks.
+Losing a limb can be positively devastating and disabling.

 When a catastrophic injury occurs, the affected person will incur numerous losses ranging from medical bills and lost wages to pain and suffering and emotional distress.
 These losses are often felt for a lifetime.

-- Noneconomic damages: These are damages for the intangible losses that the victim suffers, such as physical pain and suffering, mental anguish, psychological distress, diminished quality of life, loss of consortium, disfigurement and permanent injury.
+Unfortunately, the monetary impact of a serious injury is only the beginning.
+An injured person may experience physical pain and suffering, mental anguish, psychological distress, diminished quality of life, loss of consortium or stress related to disfigurement or permanent injury.

 Reach Out To Our West Virginia Catastrophic Injury Attorneys Today